themetalfleece/nodejs-typescript-template/README.md

 3. Run `yarn start` to start the application.

 -   You can run `yarn dev` to combine the 2 steps above, while listening to changes and restarting automatically.
-    -   You need to run `yarn global add ts-node` once for this to run.
+    -   You need to run `yarn global add ts-node nodemon` once for this to run.

 ## Linting & Formatting